-GAF never issued any public statement admitting the defective nature of the Timberline shingles, the existence of “cracking teams”, and the use of sub-standard materials and practices in the manufacturing process.
+GAF never issued any public statement admitting the defective nature of Timberline products, the existence of “cracking teams”, and the use of sub-standard materials and practices in the manufacturing process.

-In the 1990’s, another class action law suit was brought against GAF’s Timberline Shingles.
+In the 1990’s, another class action lawsuit was brought against GAF Timberline.
 This was Coleman, et al. v.
 GAF Building Materials Corporation, CV-96-0954 (Alabama Circuit Court, Mobile County), and involved claims of prematurely cracking and defective shingles.
-This law suit involved only shingles manufactured prior to December 31, 1997.
-GAF paid out more than $13 million to settle.
+This case involved only shingles manufactured prior to December 31, 1997.
+The company paid out more than $13 million to settle.

-Quality and Reliability of GAF’s Timberline Shingles Today
+Quality and reliability of GAF Timberline roofs today

-According to court documents, once GAF discovered serious problems with the raw materials and manufacturing practices used to produce Timberline shingles, it has changed both to actually meet the necessary ASTM standards.
+According to court documents, once GAF discovered serious problems with its raw materials and manufacturing practices, it has changed both, to actually meet the necessary ASTM standards.

-However, the company has not issued any public statement regarding these changes, and there are no field testing results of the “new generation” Timberline shingles that we know of.
+However, the company has not issued any public statement regarding these changes, and there are no field testing results of the “new generation” products that we know of.

-GAF continues to market this product, making the same claims regarding its quality, durability and warranties as it did prior to the class action law suit.
+GAF continues to market this line, making the same claims regarding its quality, durability and warranties, as it did prior to the lawsuit.

 GAF Timberline Defective Shingles Class Action Complaint.pdf – our backup copy.